 Organize Your Contact List for Your Job Search via Social Networking

 Not everyone in your contact list is created equal.
-Some people serve as hubs and help you meet interesting people while others offer you great advice and are more like mentors.
+Some people help you meet interesting people, others are great professional contacts during a job search, while others offer you great advice and act more like mentors.
+By designating different categories of contacts, you can better organize them to help you keep track of whom to contact when and why.
 Here are different roles people can have in your network:

 Promoters: These people let you know about opportunities.
 They’re the ones who call and say, Did you hear that Widgets is hiring?